12 Ways to Ease a Child’s Anxiety About Their Dental Treatment

 Always positively reaffirm your child’s good behavior.
 Children absorb positive conditioning at a subconscious level.

-Tell them they will be rewarded if they stay well-mannered at the dental office.
-One good way of telling that is to remind them constantly politely.
+Tell them they will be rewarded for staying well-mannered at the dental office.
+One good way to tell that is to remind them constantly and politely.

 11- Bring Toys With You

-If your child has a blanket or a stuffed toy that he/she likes, let them take it to their dental appointment.
+If your child has a blanket or stuffed toy they like, let them take it to their dental appointment.
 Sometimes, a small gesture can make all the difference.

 12- Use Distraction During the Appointment

 Although some parents might not encourage this, children can easily be distracted during dental procedures.
-One way of doing that is to use a phone, tablet, or music.
+One way to do that is to use a phone, a tablet, or music.

 Wrapping it Up!